ealiaaa/Automatic-Jar-Opener/README.md

 ### What I would change
 - The amount of global variables is *egregious*, a state class would have been cleaner.
-- While editing this README.md, I created an excessive amount of commits that could have been avoided by writing drafts in a markdown editor.
+- While editing this README.md, I created an excessive amount of commits that could have been avoided by writing a solid first-draft in a markdown editor.

 <!-- -->